coolyjg/rukos/doc/build.md

     - `_cargo_build`: The `_cargo_build` method is defined in cargo.mk.
 Different compilation methods are selected based on the language.
 For example, for Rust, when `cargo_build,--manifest-path $(APP)/Cargo.toml` is called, where $(APP) represents the current application to be run.
     - Taking httpserver as an example, let's see how Rukos are conditionally compiled.
 First, in the `Cargo.toml` file of httpserver, the dependency is specified as: `axstd = { path = "../../../ulib/axstd", features = ["alloc", "multitask", "net"], optional = true }`.
 This indicates that axstd needs to be compiled and has the three features mentioned above.
     - After checking axstd and arceos-api, the following three features were found:
-        - `paging = ["axruntime/paging"]`
+        - `paging = ["ruxruntime/paging"]`
-        - `multitask = ["axruntime/multitask", "axtask/multitask", "axsync/multitask"]`
+        - `multitask = ["ruxruntime/multitask", "ruxtask/multitask", "axsync/multitask"]`
-        - `net = ["axruntime/net", "dep:axnet"]`
+        - `net = ["ruxruntime/net", "dep:axnet"]`

-        This involves modules such as axruntime, axtask, axsync, etc., and conditional compilation is performed on these modules.
+        This involves modules such as ruxruntime, ruxtask, axsync, etc., and conditional compilation is performed on these modules.
     - The above are some modules required for compilation, next we will look at how to perform conditional compilation.
 The `cargo.mk` file describes how to use the cargo method for conditional compilation, with the following build parameters:
     ```
     build_args := \